 Online market research allows for higher customization as opposed to the traditional method since the researcher is aware of the target group before contacting them.

 Since the creation, distribution, and analysis of online marketing research can take place on the fly, the speed of conducting the research is much faster.

 Online market research is cheaper and more viable since it can reach out to multiple target groups and customers using various mediums without requiring significant effort.

 Given that small and medium enterprises do not necessarily have the budget to perform a marketing analysis like large enterprises, online market research proves to be beneficial, given its ease of use and personalized budgeting.
 This gives industries and enterprises of all sizes an even platform and provides a competitive edge if used effectively.

 Market research enables businesses to create products and services that the customers need, enabling them to focus on the customer leading to higher chances of success.

 9. Strategic Selling

 A better understanding of the target audience enables an organization to position and price their products and services better, enabling strategic selling to drive higher returns.

 10. Proven ROI

-Companies that perform market research and analyze it effectively, generally do better than the ones who don’t.
+Companies that perform market research and analyze it effectively, generally do better than the ones that don’t.
 It is a powerful tool for boosting profits.
-In fact, there are companies that have raised $500,00 in capital using market data from online research, test and reposition their product positioning, and rapidly scale their software company by tracking survey results
+In fact, there are companies that have raised $500,00 in capital using market data from online research, test and repositioning their product positioning, and rapidly scale their software company by tracking survey results